 - You’re protected from exorbitant interest rates.
-You may even be able to deduct the interest from your income taxes.

 - Your repayment is at your own speed, provided you meet the minimum.
 Unlike a mortgage, which can stretch on for 15 to 30 years, the home equity line of credit usually has a payment span of roughly 15 years.
 Lenders may allow you to pay more than the minimum to pay down the principal each month to minimize the impact of the interest.